-The Compensation Committee of the Board of Directors (the "Committee") has, for more than two decades, essentially applied the same principles which have seen the Company experience compound annual growth in Total Shareholder Return1 of 21% from 1990 through December 31, 2015.
-Further, from fiscal 1990 through fiscal 2015, the Company experienced 16% and 18% compound annual growth in the Company's net sales and net income, respectively.
-The Committee believes the deliberate consistency of our compensation philosophy and its application through many years have succeeded in retaining and incentivizing our management over a long period of time.
-The following four pages display the net sales and net income growth for the past twenty-five years and the Total Shareholder Return which investors who held HEICO shares would have experienced over the past three years and the past twenty-five years (which is the time since current management took office).
+The Compensation Committee of the Board of Directors (the "Committee") has, for more than two decades, essentially applied the same principles which have seen the Company experience compound annual growth in Total Shareholder Return1 of 22% from 1990 through December 31, 2016.
+Further, from fiscal 1990 through fiscal 2016, the Company experienced 16% and 18% compound annual growth in the Company's net sales and net income, respectively.
+The Committee believes our compensation philosophy's deliberate consistency and its application through many years have succeeded in retaining and incentivizing our management over a long period of time.
+The following four pages display the net sales and net income growth for the past twenty-six years and the Total Shareholder Return which investors who held HEICO shares would have experienced over the past three years and the past twenty-six years (which includes the time since current management took office).